 Northern Lights at Búðir

-In Iceland, the Aurora season starts in late August and ends mid April.
-Any time during this period is favourable and has it’s very unique advantages.
+In Iceland, the Aurora season starts in late August and ends around mid-April.
+Any time during this period is favorable and has its advantages.

-As Northern Light photographers, we personally love September/October – read here why.
+As Northern Light photographers, we personally love September/October – here is why.

 Northern Lights at Skógafoss